Atlantic City Expressway

 The Atlantic City Expressway uses a barrier toll system, with two mainline toll plazas (Egg Harbor in Hamilton Township and Pleasantville) and ramp tolls at seven interchanges.
 Tolls can be paid using cash or the E-ZPass electronic toll collection system.
 The total cost to travel the length of the Atlantic City Expressway for passenger vehicles is currently $5.90.
 The expressway features one service plaza, the Frank S. Farley Service Plaza, in Hamilton Township a short distance west of the Egg Harbor Toll Plaza, as well as a gas station and mini-mart in Pleasantville.

 Plans for the highway began in the 1930s when a parkway was proposed between Camden and Atlantic City that was never built.
 Plans resurfaced for the road in the 1950s when a group of officials led by State Senator Frank S. Farley pushed for a road to help the area economy.
 The New Jersey Expressway Authority was created in 1962, tasked with building an expressway.
-The Atlantic City Expressway was built between 1962 and 1965 at a total cost of $48.2 million.
-The SJTA assumed control of the road in 1991 from the New Jersey Expressway Authority.
+The Atlantic City Expressway was built between 1963 and 1965 at a total cost of $48.2 million.
+The South Jersey Transportation Authority assumed control of the road in 1991 from the New Jersey Expressway Authority.